Gauri-Khanolkar/Medicord/Medicord_first_draft/README.md

 Patient's private data is not stored in app and location tracing functionality is not available with out government/authorities approval.</i>
 ## Getting Started

-This project is a community version and is absolutely free for private use.<br/>
+This project is a community version and is absolutely free for private use.
+Heyooo, gauri here, modifying this<br/>
 <a href="https://www.youtube.com/playlist?list=PLp0TENYyY8lHNMTAlrfVQKzAvQo3yzHYk">click here for Demo & Video tutorials</a>
 ## Technologies
 ```sbtshell